Alexcs-hi/Image-To-ASCII/README.md

-# Image to ASCII Converter (CLI)
+# 🖼️ Image to ASCII Converter (CLI) 🎨

+Turn any image into ASCII art with this simple command-line tool! 🖥️✨

+---

 ## 🎨 About
 **Image to ASCII Converter (CLI)** is a Python-based tool that converts images into ASCII art.
-It allows users to adjust brightness and contrast, as well as optionally invert the colors.
-The output is displayed directly in the terminal.
+---

 ## 🚀 Features
-- Converts images into ASCII art using customizable character sets
-- Adjustable **brightness** and **contrast**
-- Option to **invert** image colors
-- Supports **PNG and JPG** formats
-- Simple and interactive **CLI-based** user interface
+✔ Adjustable brightness & contrast 🎚️
+✔ Invert the image 🔄
+✔ Works with different character sets or any sizes 🔠  (there are two sets in the script , you can also add your own) ✔ Simple & easy to use! 🏆

+---

 ## 🛠 Requirements
 Make sure you have **Python 3.6+** installed.